1966–67 San Francisco Warriors season: Offseason

-Prior to the regular season, the Warriors pulled off one of the most fruitful trades in their history, sending backcourt leader Guy Rodgers to the expansion Chicago Bulls in return for veteran guards Jim King and Jeff Mullins plus cash.
+Prior to the regular season, the Warriors sent backcourt leader Guy Rodgers to the expansion Chicago Bulls in return for veteran guards Jim King and Jeff Mullins plus cash.

-Not only were the fresh, young legs of King and Mullins made for the up-tempo offense, but they also provided much-needed depth in the backcourt.
-Meanwhile, the absence of Rodgers afforded Barry more opportunities with the ball at the offensive end.
+Not only did the fresh, young legs of King and Mullins made for the up-tempo offense, but they also provided much-needed depth in the backcourt.
+Meanwhile, the absence of Rodgers put the ball in the hands of Barry at the offensive end most often.

-For Rodgers, the transaction marked the conclusion of his eight-year tenure with the club.
+For Rodgers, the transaction marked the conclusion of an eight-year tenure with the club.
 In addition to the Bulls, he played for the Cincinnati Royals, and the Milwaukee Bucks.
-King played with the Warriors for three complete seasons before he was dealt to the Cincinnati Royals early in the 1969-79 campaign.
+King played with the Warriors for three seasons before he was dealt to the Cincinnati Royals early in the 1969-79 campaign.
 Mullins became a core piece for the team for ten seasons before his retirement after the 1975-1976 season.

 Earlier in the offseason, the Warriors signed center Bill McGill, who was placed on waivers before the season opener.
 They also purchased swingman Bob Warlick from the Detroit Pistons.
-In two seasons with the club, he averaged 8.0 points per game off the bench.